christophhagen/BinaryCodable/README.md

 Integers are encoded with different strategies depending on their size.
 Smaller types, like `UInt8`, `Int8`, `UInt16`, and `Int16` are encoded using their binary representations in little-endian format.

 Larger integers, like `UInt32`, `Int32`, `UInt64`, `Int64`, `Int`, and `UInt` are (by default) encoded using variable length zig-zag encoding, similar to [Protobuf signed integers](https://developers.google.com/protocol-buffers/docs/encoding#signed-ints).
 This means that smaller values are encoded as shorter binary representations, which is useful if integer values are mostly small.
-**Note** The `Varint` implementation is not equivalent to `Protobuf`, since `BinaryCodable` uses the last byte of a large integer directly, and thus encodes `Int.max` with 9 Byte instead of 10.
+**Note:** The `Varint` implementation is not equivalent to `Protobuf`, since `BinaryCodable` uses the last byte of a large integer directly, and thus encodes `Int.max` with 9 Byte instead of 10.
 This encoding is adapted when [enforcing protobuf compatibility](#protobuf-compatibility).

 Integers using the [`PositiveInteger` property wrapper](#positive-signed-integers) are encoded using standard varint encoding, similar (with the caveat noted above) to [Protobuf Base128 Varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).